 The City of Greenville should investigate how its annexation policies relate to public investment costs traditionally incurred as part of City-initiated annexation.
+In particular, the City should explore ways to encourage cost sharing associated with new City-initiated annexations.
 Further, the City should consider the annexation of adjacent existing developed areas in the urban-fringe when determined to be feasible.